chauvinSimon/hmm_for_autonomous_driving/README.md

 It is Bayes Rule that forms the basis of HMM.
 On the contrary, CRF and MEMM’s based on MaxEnt models over transition and observable features.

 "Marginalize over x".
 Not "Marginalize x"

+viterbi converts a maximization problem into a ... problem

+The current state is not observable.
+Instead, each state produces an output with a certain probability (B).
+According to the above definition, βT(i) does not exist.
+Obviously both Forward and Backward algorithms must give the same results for total probabilities P(O) = P(o(1), o(2), ... , o(T) ).